jmstoolbox/jmstoolbox/org.titou10.jtb.build/sourceforge/readme.txt

   Contributors:
   - Design assistant : Yannick Beaudoin (yannickb at gmail dot com)
   - Help for the SonicMQ plugin : Raymond Meester (raymondmeester at gmail dot com)
+  - Columns Sets and many other ideas/improvements: Ralf Lehmann

 Other Licenses: